betaglot/plantabeta/docs/Proposal.md

     - [BagUpSizeDecision](/reference/Neuro/Decision/BagUpSizeDecision)
         - The Eco affects the BagUpSize, bigger BagUpSize for straight trenches (EcoElement) compared to RawLand (EcoElement).
         - BagUpSize depends on how fatigued (Neuro) you are.
-        - BagUpSize affects how fast you can move (MoveElement) and how easily you can climb over slash (EcoElement).
+        - BagUpSize affects how fast you can move (MotoElement) and how easily you can climb over slash (EcoElement).
         - If you need to BackFill (ViaElement) a piece then you typically have a large BagUpSize.

 ## How is Plantbeta Innovative and Educational?